surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ![](./images/Pictures/store_dialog.png)

 Clicking the store button of the patch browser opens the store dialog.
-It is where you name your new patch and choose which category it should belong in.
+This is where you name your new patch and choose which category it should belong in.
 You can also create a new category manually here as well.
 The patches you store will end up in the user section at the bottom of the patch menu.
 The store dialog also provides text fields for the name of the patch creator